 This method is more accurate than the first one, and certainly much more elegant.
-On the other hand, you have to learn a little more to use it.
+On the other

 After the definition of three scaling points and the background color you only have to move the cursor roughly along the curve to be digitized.
 All pixels whose color differs significantly from the background color are identified and recorded.
 Based on this set of points an equidistant set of output points is constructed by suitable averaging.